Weirdworld: Other appearances

 Emily Bright, a teenage sorcerer at Stephen Strange's school for young magic users, the "Strange Academy".
-While the students were playing a game of "inter-deminsional door tag" Emily would find herself temporarily in Weirdworld.
+While the students were playing a game of "inter-dimensional door tag" Emily would find herself temporarily in Weirdworld.
 Here she met the cat-beast Ogeode who would offer the lost student a way home.
 It's unclear how he survived after apparently dying at the hands of Morgan Le Fey, or if he simply faked his death.
 Still unaware of the cat-beast true identity, Emily would provide the former wizard Ogeode, a way off Weirdworld to the Strange Academy.
 The former wizard of Weirdworld now known as "catbeast", would eventually befriend Emily Bright as well as becoming her loyal pet & familiar.
 It remains to be seen if Ogeode has more sinister intentions, or simply wanted escape from Weirdworld.

 Following the Death of Doctor Strange, his newfound school "Strange Academy" was temporarily shut down.
-Two of the Strange's students, the Asgardian twin sons of Enchantress Iric and Alvi were sent home but there mother's past would come back to haunt them.
+Two of the Strange's students, the Asgardian twin sons of Enchantress Iric and Alvi were sent home but their mother's past would come back to haunt them.
 Iric was getting ready to head back to Asgard, but the now free evil wizard of Weirdworld, appeared in his room and kidnapped him.
 It was revealed Strange had assisted Enchantress in the past but his death broke the spell keeping her son's safe.
 Taken to Weirdworld, Iric was drained of his magic so he could be used as a battery for Pulsari to make him strong enough to conquer the Crystal Kingdom.
 In a very weak state, Iric told the wizard that he'd be dead soon and that he'd lose his newfound strength, but Pulsari told him this wasn't an issue, as his mother and brother were coming to rescue him.
 When the two arrived along with Goleta the Wizard Slayer, Pulsari presented the worn-out barely alive Iric to them.
 Goleta, unable to pierce Pulsari's skin, managed to destroy the wizard's necklace, stripping him of his power and returning Iric to normal, in the process.